 Certified Passive House Designer Course

 NEW: We include new construction options for Passive House using prefabricated cross-laminated timber (CLT) elements.
-Our course includes hands-on site videos and construction details for 3 of our current CLT Passive House projects – we at CanPHI feel this high-speed, simpler approach to building represents the best current option for achieving Passive House quality, and reducing project risk.
+Our course includes hands-on site videos and construction details for several of our current CLT Passive House projects – we at CanPHI feel this high-speed, simpler approach to building represents the best current option for achieving Passive House quality, and reducing project risk.

 Included with the Course

 Malcolm Isaacs is a Civil Engineering graduate of the University of Ottawa, and a Passive House pioneer in Canada.
 In 2005 he designed and built the first house in the country to Passive House specifications, located in Wakefield, QC, in which he lives.
 Malcolm co-founded CanPHI in 2010 and has worked extensively at the Passivhaus Institut in Germany.
 He’s the most experienced and accomplished Passive House educator in Canada, having taught the CPHD course in locations across Canada since 2010, and he’s run the international CPHD exam on behalf of PHI since 2013.
 Malcolm is a PHI-Accredited Certifier of Passive House buildings, and his focus for this course is on affordable design solutions and Passive House economics.